Chomolungma/nvidia_tx_utils/README.md

 	* $ chmod +x JetPack-L4T-2.3.1-linux-x64.run
 	* Run the installer file:
 	* $ ./JetPack-L4T-2.3.1-linux-x64.run
-	* Select Jetson platform (here: Jetson TX1)
+	* Select Jetson platform (here: Jetson TX1 with Ubuntu Host)
+	* Enter administrator password
+	* Select Standard | Full in Component Manager
+	* Accept all Terms and Conditions
+	* Once the installation completes on the Host machine, you will see a message "Completed Host installation, Installer will continue with Device/Post installation." - Click Next
-	* In the networking layout option, select the first option as mentioned in the above instructions
+	* In the networking layout option, select the first option as mentioned in the above instructions ( Device accesses Internet via router/switch. )
 	* Put the Jetson TX1 in Force USB Recovery Mode by following the instructions on the screen
+	* The device will proceed to get flashed.
+Wait until you see the message "Finished Flashing OS".
+Then hit the reset button on the device and wait till it enters the Ubuntu GUI.
+	* Hit enter to continue
 	* Set the IP address using ifconfig
 	* Remove all packages from the host (y/n) - decide accordingly

-3.
+3. CUDA 8.0
+	* By installing JetPack, you should now be able to run CUDA and all the samples that come with it
+	* To check if you have successfully intalled cuda
+	* $ nvcc -V
+	* To run a sample, from the home directory
+	* $ cd ~/NVIDIA_CUDA-8.0_Samples/bin/aarch64/linux/release/
+	* You should see a list of executable scripts for all the CUDA samples
+	* $ ./smokeParticles
+	* You should see the example running!
+I noticed a frame rate of ~38fps for this example